aws-amplify/docs/docs/lib/project-setup/fragments/native_common/create-application/50_nextSteps.md

 Congratulations!
-You'be created a skeleton app and are ready to start adding Amplify categories to your application.
+You've created a skeleton app and are ready to start adding Amplify categories to your application.
 The following are some categories that you can start to build into your application:

 * [Analytics](~/lib/analytics/getting-started.md) - for logging metrics and understanding your users
 * [API (GraphQL)](~/lib/graphqlapi/getting-started.md) - for adding a GraphQL endpoint to your app